-First the meal needs to be for a business related purposes.
-When you take a client out for a yummy chicken enchilada, the intention of the meeting should be for future sales or other business benefit.
+First, the meal needs to be for business-related purposes.
+When you take a client out for a yummy chicken enchilada, the intention of the meeting should be for future sales or other business benefits.
 The same holds true for employees, the meal needs to be for business and not just personal reasons.
 If you are the boss and you casually ask an employee to lunch, that is not deductible and the same holds true for clients.

-Lastly there is record keeping (don’t fall asleep or skip this section if you have gotten this far, this is the important piece that brings together the whole enchilada!).
-Keeping good records is a crucial task to substantiate your meals expense and to manage your business wisely.
+Lastly, there is record-keeping (don’t fall asleep or skip this section if you have gotten this far, this is the important piece that brings together the whole enchilada!).
+Keeping good records is a crucial task to substantiate your meal expenses and to manage your business wisely.
 The IRS requires that you record the amount, time, place, business purpose, and business relationship of the people present.
 When you keep the receipt for your meal, the first three are already documented.
 Writing the business purpose and those present on the receipt will give you a complete record.
-To make record keeping easy you can take a picture using the Xero app on your smart phone!
+To make record-keeping easy you can take a picture using the Xero app on your smartphone!
 These are the minimum requirements for keeping records but it is important to also think about being a mature business owner and getting the most out of your investment in the meal.
 If you take clients out to lunch you may also want to keep a record of your conversation in some type of CRM (Customer Relationship Management software) or at the least on your calendar.
 You are going to need to know how much of an investment you are making in the client and if you should continue to pursue the relationship.
 You need to keep good documentation on the meeting so you can follow up at a later date.
 Having good documentation is helpful for tax purposes but is also a sign of a mature, successful business owner.